shafaaf/CSC326-Programming-Languages/README.md

 #Search Engine

-### a.
-Located at EC2 hosting - HTTP

-### b.
-We have set it up such that the user's email id, full name, and profile picture (default picture shown if not provided) can be displayed when clicking on view profile.
-Using Google+ API

-### c. ab -n 100 -c 16 http://ec2-54-160-115-230.compute-1.amazonaws.com/?keywords=helloworld+foo+bar
-see RESULT file

 ### Local machine installation:
 The submitted code here is setup to run on local machine.
 To run the project locally (assuming pip installed as TA mentioned):